How To Avoid Common Winter Weather Claims

 Prepare for Emergencies

-- Prepare cold-weather kits for staff who respond to emergencies.
-Kits could include slippery/icy floor signs; gloves, hats, and warming packets; flashlights with fresh batteries; a printed list of emergency contacts; pen and paper for taking notes; and water and snacks to help employees through long hours away from home.
+Assemble cold-weather kits.
+Include slippery/icy floor signs; gloves, hats, and warming packets; flashlights with fresh batteries; a printed list of emergency contacts; pen and paper for taking notes; and water and snacks to help employees through long hours away from home.

 Resources